 Eligibility for Suffolk GAP registrations

-- Certify to the best of your knowledge that the sheep being considered for GAP are of Suffolk descent by signing the application for registration.
+- Certify to the best of your knowledge that the sheep being considered for GAP are of Suffolk descent.

 - Papers have not been maintained on these ewes for generations

 - Records have been maintained on the ewes and you are confident that they are Suffolk in their genetic makeup

 - Enrollment and acceptance into the program is limited to one time.
 Ewes are enrolled, accepted, and recorded as a complete group.
 There is no additional entry for ewes in subsequent years.

 - Fill out the background questionnaire about these ewes

 - An inspection, either physically or photographically, will validate their phenotype and determine their eligibility for registration

 - Once ewes have been approved for registration an inventory list of initial entry ewes that includes tag number and birth year should be submitted to the association.
 To register lambs, complete the application for registration, noting GAP on the form.

 If you are interested contact the USSA office.

 DOWNLOAD PROGRAM APPLICATION HERE: GAP Application (pdf) GAP Application (word)